P2EE/partlets/README.md

 ---------

 The strentgh of partlets are the "Preparable" base, so that they can define requirements.
-A requirement can be another partlet, so taht you can build a single page out of different self contained and reusable blocks.
+A requirement can be another partlet, so that you can build a single page out of different self contained and reusable blocks.